jmi2k/ats-mini/docs/source/development.md

 ## Theme editor

 A terminal command <kbd>T</kbd> toggles a special mode that helps you pick the right colors faster without recompiling and flashing the firmware each time.
-When the theme editor is enabled, some screen elements are always visible (and the battery indicator switches its state every 10 seconds):
+When the theme editor is enabled, some screen elements are always visible (and various status icons change their state every couple of seconds):

 ![](_static/theme-editor.png)